czcolumbia2015/Lending-Club-Loan-Data-Analysis/README.md

 and state, and collections among others.
 The file is a matrix of about 890 thousand observations and 75 variables.

 Using ggplot, dpylr packages to perform EDA (various visualization), and build up automate report using R Markdown.
-The final report is attached as "Data Insight.pdf"
+The final report is attached as "Initial_Data_Insight.pdf"

 Using R to do data quality checking, imputing missing value with mean value, detecting multicollinearity among variables, doing feature engineering before applying predictive models